 Instructions

-5. Strain Custard: Pour the custard through a fine-mesh sieve into a large measuring cup or bowl to remove any cooked egg bits and achieve a silky smooth texture.
+5. Strain the custard: Pour the custard through a fine mesh sieve into another bowl to achieve a silky smooth texture by removing any fibers or curdled bits.

-9. Cool and Chill: Remove ramekins from the water bath and allow them to cool to room temperature.
-Then refrigerate for at least 4 hours or overnight to set completely.
+9. Cool and chill: Remove ramekins from the water bath and allow to cool to room temperature.
+Then refrigerate for at least 2-3 hours or overnight to set completely.

-10. Caramelize Sugar Topping: Before serving, sprinkle a thin, even layer of granulated sugar over each custard.
-Use a kitchen torch to caramelize the tops until golden and crisp, forming the signature brûlée crust.
-Alternatively, broil for 1–2 minutes, watching carefully to avoid burning.
+10. Caramelize the sugar: Just before serving, sprinkle a thin, even layer of light brown sugar over each custard.
+Use a kitchen torch to caramelize the sugar until golden and crisp.
+Alternatively, place under a broiler for 2-3 minutes, watching carefully to avoid burning.

 Notes